mskf3000/Tutorials-and-Cheat-Sheets/Mac OS X - Upgrading the PHP Pear Library in MAMP.md

 ### Setting your MAMP binary path in your shell.

-#### Set the MAMP PHP 5.2.17 version of Pear as part of your user PATH.

-Add it to the beginning of your `PATH` like this.
-First open up your user’s `.bash_profile` like this:

-	bbedit ~/.bash_profile

-Then add lines like this.
-This is my preferred method of managing `PATH` values.
-If you have a different method of adjust your `PATH` value feel free to adapt:

-    export MAMP_BIN=/Applications/MAMP/Library/bin
-    export MAMP_PHP=/Applications/MAMP/bin/php/php5.2.17/bin

-	export PATH=$MAMP_BIN:$MAMP_PHP:/usr/local/git/bin:/usr/bin:/bin:/usr/sbin:/sbin:/usr/local/bin:/usr/local/sbin

-Save the `.bash_profile` and reload it like this:

-	source ~/.bash_profile

-#### Set the MAMP PHP 5.3.6 version of Pear as part of your user PATH.

-Add it to the beginning of your `PATH` like this.
-First open up your user’s `.bash_profile` like this:

-	bbedit ~/.bash_profile

-Then add lines like this.
-This is my preferred method of managing `PATH` values.
-If you have a different method of adjust your `PATH` value feel free to adapt:

-    export MAMP_BIN=/Applications/MAMP/Library/bin
-    export MAMP_PHP=/Applications/MAMP/bin/php/php5.3.6/bin

-	export PATH=$MAMP_BIN:$MAMP_PHP:/usr/local/git/bin:/usr/bin:/bin:/usr/sbin:/sbin:/usr/local/bin:/usr/local/sbin

-Save the `.bash_profile` and reload it like this:

-	source ~/.bash_profile

 #### Set the MAMP PHP 5.4.10 version of Pear as part of your user PATH.

 Add it to the beginning of your `PATH` like this.
 First open up your user’s `.bash_profile` like this: